NREL/OpenStudio-user-documentation/docs/getting_started/GettingStarted.md

 [Radiance]: https://github.com/NREL/Radiance
 <p>If you plan to use the OpenStudio SDK Ruby bindings via command prompt on Windows, download and extract ruby.zip to C:\Ruby (or other desired location), and add C:\Ruby\bin to the PATH environment variable.</p>
 ## Connecting with the Building Component Library
-OpenStudio 0.8.0 expands on previous integration with the the Building Component Library (BCL).
 BCL content can now be accessed from within the OpenStudio SketchUp Plug-in and from the standalone OpenStudio application.
 To take advantage of this integration, you will need to follow the steps outlined here to request a BCL key.
-You will then need to register the key with OpenStudio through the SketchUp Plug-in or the OpenStudio application.
-You can select one of two places to enter the key, which will be shared across OpenStudio applications.
-The key will be maintained when you upgrade to a new version of OpenStudio.

 1. If you already have a BCL account, log in and go to step 3.
 If you do not already have a BCL account, go to [register at BCL](https://bcl.nrel.gov/user/register) to create a new account.
 This account is not associated with your OpenStudio account.
 It can have a different user name, email address, and password.
-* After you click "Create new account," you are taken back to the BCL home page, but are not yet logged in.
+2. After you click "Create new account," you are taken back to the BCL home page, but are not yet logged in.
 A message should tell you that instructions were sent to our e-mail address.Follow the instructions from the email to complete your registration, and then lo gin.
-* Click on the "My Dashboard" near the top right of the website.
+3. Click on the "My Dashboard" near the top right of the website.
-* Copy the text after __"APIv1.1 key:"__ then paste the key into the SketchUp Plug-in, the OpenStudio application, or the Parametric Analysis Tool (PAT).
-See numbers 6 and 7 below for application specific instructions.
-* You only need to configure the key in one place and it will be used globally throughout the OpenStudio tools.
-Additionally this key will be maintained when you install updates to OpenStudio.
+4. Copy the text after __"APIv1.1 key:"__ then paste the key into the SketchUp Plug-in, the OpenStudio application, or the Parametric Analysis Tool (PAT). __You only need to configure the key in one place and it will be used globally throughout the OpenStudio tools.__ Additionally this key will be maintained when you install updates to OpenStudio.
+Specific application instructions are below.

-* Registering the Key Through the OpenStudio SketchUp Plug-in Go to the "Plugins" menu and then "OpenStudio User Scripts/Building Component Library/Setup BCL Key," enter your key, and click "OK."
+__Register the Key Through the OpenStudio SketchUp Plug-in__ under the menu "Plugins/OpenStudio User Scripts/Building Component Library/Setup BCL Key" enter your key, and click "OK."

-You may also use a script that requires a BCL key.
-If a key is not saved, it will prompt you to enter one.
-- Registering the Key Through the OpenStudio Application.
-Under the "Online BCL" menu choose "Find Components" or "Find Measures", If a key is not already registered, it will prompt you for one.
-Paste or type in the key from the the BCL website.
-You have to do this only once.
+__Register the Key Through the OpenStudio Application__ open the menu "Components & Measures/Find Components" and if a key is not already registered, it will prompt you for one.

 <!--## Video Overview (1-2 minutes)
 -->